Lambda-X/cljs-repl-web/README.md

 [Boot](https://github.com/boot-clj/boot#install) must be installed on the machine.

+### Generate the ClojureScript API

+The project needs to create the ClojureScript `cljs-browser-repl.cljs-api` namespace and relative custom data taken from the amazing work at [cljs-api-info](https://github.com/cljsinfo/cljs-api-docs).

+In order to generate the namespace inside `src`,  run:

+`lein run -m cljs-api.generator/-main`

+If you need to update the `edn` with the latest version from `cljs-api-docs` follow the instructions on their project page.
+This will generate a `cljs-api.edn` that you will need to copy from `cljs-api-docs/catalog` to `resources`.

 ## Development Mode

 In dev mode, an ```out``` folder, containing all the compiled dependencies will be also created in the same folder of ```clojure-browser-repl.js```.